wangzhongruo/ibkr_py_wzr/README.md

 different backfill windows or data directories.
 Progress bars are enabled by default when [`tqdm`](https://tqdm.github.io/) is installed; pass `--no-progress` on the command line or set `progress: false` in the YAML file to fall back to plain logging.
+Increase `max_workers` to spread the download across several IBKR connections (each worker automatically increments the configured `client_id` so that the sessions remain unique) when your pacing limits and hardware allow.

 > **Note**
 > The historical bars returned by Interactive Brokers reflect the market data